8:30am - 5:00pm

 How we can help

 If an individual doesn’t readily meet the SSA’s requirement through their Compassionate Allowances program or if their disability is not specifically listed in the SSA’s Blue Book of disabilities, it can prove to be extremely difficult for an individual to go through this process alone.
-Our experienced disability lawyers at Osterhout Berger Disability Law firm know exactly what it takes to submit an application to the SSA.
+Our experienced disability lawyers at Osterhout Berger Daley firm know exactly what it takes to submit an application to the SSA.
 They know how to handle cases where an individual’s disability isn’t explicitly listed on the SSA’s website and they know what paperwork to request from the appropriate people.

-There are several ways in which the team at Osterhout Berger Disability Law can help you receive the benefit you deserve.
+There are several ways in which the team at Osterhout Berger Daley can help you receive the benefit you deserve.
 We help individuals who need to…

 If you are facing one of these situations, please do not hesitate in reaching out.
 Our team of experienced attorneys are here to help, and your consultation is free.